nknguyenhc/NeuralCats/README.md

 1. In the landing page, select the module dropdown.
 Select a module of your choice.
 1. Adjust other settings to suit your preferences.
 1. Click "Get quiz".
+Note that it might take up to 1 minute to generate a quiz.

-The page should generate a quiz, links to two PDF files, one with the questions and one with the answer.
+The page should generate a quiz, and links to two PDF files, one with the questions and one with the answer.
 You may proceed to attempt the quiz on our website and check your answer on the spot, or save the questions and answers and attempt it at a later time.

 ### User dashboard